charlieroses/charlieroses/markdownfiles/experience.md

 _January 2018 - Present_

 * Recipient of the Student Teaching Excellence Award in 2019
+* Managed grading between 9 TAs for 15 assignments for 250+ students
 * Took over graduate course when the professor got COVID-19
 	* [Blogpost about the experience](blogposts/2020-06-16_570.html)
 * Lectured computer science to undergraduate and graduate students
 	* Bash
 	* Boolean Algebra
+	* Binary and Number Bases
 	* Git
 	* Graphics
+	* Recursion
 * Wrote many exams and hosted the accompanying review session for 100+ students
 * Wrote and editted weekly lab assignments